 - Improved representation of soil carbon and nutrient cycling in simulation models

-- Impact of climate and land management change on soil carbon capture and storage
+- Impacts of global change on soil carbon capture and storage

 - Global soil spectroscopy

 *Wordcloud created from the abstracts of the most recent publications from the group.